MajdArkilo/eCommerce/README.md

 # Optimiva
-This is a static eCommerce website using Node.js for server, AngularJS for frontend, SQLite for database and Google Maps API (No CSS added yet).
-Environment: to be deploy on AWS EC2 instance
+This is a static eCommerce website using Node.js for server, AngularJS for frontend, SQLite for database and Google Maps API.
+Environment: AWS EC2.

 ## Services built in Node.js: